tinoryj/tinoryj.github.io/_posts/2020-04-18-Note-Wu2019Wormhole.md

 A new ordered index structure, named **Wormhole**, which takes O(log L) worst-case time for looking up a key with a length of L.

-The low cost is achieved by simultaneously leveraging strengths of three indexing structures, namely hash table, prefix tree, and B+ tree, to orchestrate a single fast ordered index.
-Wormhole’s range operations can be performed by a linear scan of a list after an initial lookup.
-This improvement of access efficiency does not come at a price of compromised space efficiency.
-Instead,Wormhole’s index space is comparable to those ofB+ tree and skip list.
-Experiment results show that Wormhole outperforms skip list, B+ tree, ART, and Masstree by up to 8.4×, 4.9×, 4.3×, and 6.6× in terms ofkey lookup throughput, respectively.

 <!-- more -->

 ## Why